 Diamonds with a higher clarity grade are almost always eye-clean.
 However, you can find eye-clean diamonds even in the lower grades on the scale.

 If a naked/unaided eye cannot detect any visible blemishes or inclusions in a diamond, it means that it is eye clean.
 So if you’re only concerned about the eye cleanliness of a diamond and not about the things written on a diamond certificate, then you can save yourself a lot of money.

-Because with higher clarity grades, most of the features make difference only on the paper.
-To an unaided eye, a VS1 diamond may look equally eye clean as that of a VVS1 diamond.
-At times, you can even find eye clean diamonds at an Sl1 grade.
-But you’ll have to scour through lots diamonds to get that lucky.
+Because with higher clarity grades, most of the features make a difference only on the paper.
+To an unaided eye, a VS1 diamond may look equally eye-clean as that of a VVS1 diamond.
+At times, you can even find eye-clean diamonds at an Sl1 grade.
+But you’ll have to scour through lots of diamonds to get that lucky.

-Anyway, since VVS2 and VS1 diamonds both belong to top categories on the clarity scale, both of them are eye clean.
+Anyway, since VVS2 and VS1 diamonds both belong to the top categories on the clarity scale, both of them are eye-clean.

-Well, certainly you’ll be hard pressed to find any differences between a VS1 and VVS2 graded diamond.
+Well, certainly, you’ll be hard-pressed to find any differences between a VS1 and VVS2 graded diamond.
 If you’re not concerned about how the diamond will look under magnification (which is the case more often), then you should definitely go for a VS1.
-And save yourself from paying the premium price for features that won’t even a make a difference once the diamond is in your hands!
+And save yourself from paying the premium price for features that won’t even make a difference once the diamond is in your hands!